-2. Provide the following information on CSR projects undertaken by your Company in designated aspirational districts as identified by government bodies:
+2. Provide the following information on CSR projects undertaken by the Company in designated aspirational districts as identified by government bodies

-S. No. State Aspirational District Amount Spent (₹) - - - -
+S. No State Aspirational District Amount Spent (INR) - - - -

-None of the projects that were supported from HAIL funding (Avasara, Swades, Americares PHC & GMT) are undertaken in aspirational districts in FY23-24
+None of the projects that were supported from the Company's CSR funding were undertaken in aspirational districts in FY 2024-25.